About

 ...and that qualifies me for nothing.

 With only two exceptions, until I was 24 years old, I never saw the inside of any church unless it was either Baptist or Methodist.
-I thank God for praying parents and grandparents, and for my early upbringing in church, but sad to say, I spent most of my young adult life ignoring God, eventually seeking freedom from Christianity through the pursuit of atheism.
+I thank God for praying grandparents, for coming to Christ when I was only six years old, and for my early upbringing in church, but sad to say, I spent most of my young adult life ignoring God, eventually seeking freedom from Christianity through the pursuit of unbiblical spirituality and atheism.
 But the righteous are blessed and their descendants, and I thank God that he did not allow me to commit myself to an eternity without him.

 1980's

-In 1981, I was powerfully converted to Jesus.
-I began reading my Bible every day, and that has continued up to the present day.
+In 1981, after years of backsliding, I was powerfully converted to Jesus and began reading my Bible every day (always picking up today where I left off yesterday).
+That has continued to the present day.

-I began singing with a gospel group, and then joined the praise team in my church.
-A few years later, I was given a second-hand guitar and taught myself to play.
-I even wrote a few songs (20 years later, I took that same guitar to the streets of Winter Haven, FL. and became a street preacher.)
+I began singing with a gospel group and joined the praise team at my church.
+A few years later, I was bought a second-hand guitar and taught myself to play.
+I even wrote a few songs (20 years later, I took that same guitar to the streets of Winter Haven, FL. and became a street preacher).

-I knew where I was going, but not specifically why—only that God would open a door of ministry for me after I arrived, and also that he would provide the money I needed to return home.
+I knew where I was going, but not specifically why—only that God would open a door of ministry for me after I arrived, and also that he would provide the money I needed to return home (at the time you could drive 200 miles on $14!).

-When I asked the Lord why he was sending me to Kentucky, the only answer he would give me was one phrase from scripture, “Lest I build on another’s foundation.”
+When I asked the Lord why he was sending me to Kentucky, the only answer he would give me was one line from scripture, “Lest I build on another’s foundation.”

 That was it.

-When it pleased God, who separated me from my mother’s womb and called me by his grace to reveal his Son in me, that I might preach him ... immediately.
+When it pleased God, who separated me from my mother’s womb and called me by his grace to reveal his Son in me, that I might preach him....
 I conferred not with flesh and blood.
-I sought no one's permission or covering [protection] other than that of the Holy Spirit.
+I sought no one's permission, approval, or covering [protection] other than that of the Holy Spirit.

 I simply obeyed.

-Some years passed, during which time I was active in my church.
-I visited for the bus ministry, I taught Bible classes, was involved in music ministry, etc..
+Some years passed, during which time I remained active in my church.
+I knocked on doors for the bus ministry, I taught Bible classes and was involved in music ministry

 Then the Spirit of the Lord began to deal with me about being ordained.